 Parenting styles are one of the most powerful predictors of child outcomes, and warm and nurturing interactions help buffer children from the effects of chronic stress.
 The Center for the Study of Social Policy identifies 5 protective factors that strengthen families: parental resilience, social connections, knowledge of parenting and child development, concrete support in times of need, and social and emotional competence of children.
-First 5 Sacramento invests in strategies to build protective factors.
+First 5 Sacramento invests in programs that emphasize and build on these protective factors in parents and thereby prevent child abuse and neglect.